-As mentioned before management recommendations in CAC-DRS can be considered both as s strength and limitation.
-It is considered the most attractive component in this new reporting system.
-But it has to be used cautiously as these are consensus recommendations based on expert opinion and not on prospective randomized controlled trials.
-Most of these are based on The 2013 ACC/AHA Prevention Guidelines reiterated by 2017 SCCT recommendations[5,9].
-One more thing which needs to be highlighted is that these recommendations are applicable primarily for a specific population - asymptomatic individuals between 40-75 years of age in the 5%-20% 10-year ASCVD risk group based on pooled cohort equation.
+As mentioned previously, management recommendations in CAC-DRS can be considered both as a strength and limitation.
+It is considered the most attractive component in this new reporting system, but it must be used cautiously as these are consensus recommendations based on expert opinion and not on prospective randomized controlled trials.
+Most of these recommendations are based on those from The 2013 ACC/AHA Prevention Guidelines and 2017 SCCT recommendations[5,9].
+One more thing that needs to be highlighted is that these recommendations are applicable primarily for a specific population - asymptomatic individuals between 40-75 years of age in the 5%-20% 10-year ASCVD risk group based on pooled cohort equation.
 It is also used in the < 5% ASCVD group with a family history of premature coronary artery disease[20-22,26].
-Its utility outside these risk groups have not been widely investigated and hence providing risk categories on CAC scans performed in other populations is not based on evidence.
+Its utility outside these risk groups has not been widely investigated, and hence providing risk categories on CAC scans performed in other populations is not based on evidence.
 Also, there is lack of follow-up guidelines in CAC-DRS.

 FUTURE IMPROVEMENTS

-Like any other new reporting system, this CAC-DRS has a lot of new positive things with some limitations as enumerated in the previous sections.
+Like any other new reporting system, this CAC-DRS has many new positive features with some limitations as enumerated in the previous sections.
 With continuous usage in daily practice, more of these strengths and limitations will be identified and can be improved in the next version.
-As the authors of CA-DRS themselves stated a simplistic approach was employed to enhance better clinical adoption.
-This makes sense as if the new system is difficult to practice in a daily busy schedule, it gets ignored and will not be embraced by the radiology and clinical community.
-Some of the things that we think could be improved in the future are listed below: (1) Visual method is an over simplistic approach and till that time it is proven to be an accurate technique should not be recommended in CAC-DRS; (2) Severity in individual vessels needs to be taken in to account while assigning risk category.
-This can either be done as separate risk category for specific vessels or averaging risk category of all vessels; (3) Management recommendations should be highlighted to communicate the physicians that this is applicable in a specific population group and not a universal recommendation; (4) Clinical cardiology groups or societies need to be involved to understand their expectations and concerns so that a more widely acceptable scoring system will be possible in the future.
+As the authors of CAC-DRS stated, a simplistic approach was employed to enhance better clinical adoption.
+This makes sense, because if a new system is difficult to practice in a daily busy schedule, it gets ignored and will not be embraced by the radiology and clinical community.
+Some components that could be improved in the future are listed below: (1) Visual method is an over simplistic approach and until it is proven to be an accurate technique, it should not be recommended in CAC-DRS; (2) Severity in individual vessels needs to be taken in to account while assigning risk category.
+This can either be done as separate risk category for specific vessels or averaging risk category of all vessels; (3) Management recommendations should be highlighted to communicate to the physicians that this is applicable in a specific population group and not a universal recommendation; (4) Clinical cardiology groups or societies need to be involved to understand their expectations and concerns so that a more widely acceptable scoring system will be possible in the future.

 CONCLUSION

-It is beyond doubt that standardized reporting system is the future for providing uniform and reproducible conclusions.
-It has the added advantage of efficient data collection which is essential for future outcome studies.
-Following the recent introduction of CAD-RADS, CAC-DRS is a new addition in the coronary artery imaging.
-CAC scoring is gaining more attention in recent times due to strong predictive value in asymptomatic patients with low to intermediate ASCVD risk.
-CAC-DRS improvise on the Agatston scoring system with more relevant categories along with linked treatment guidelines.
+It is beyond doubt that a standardized reporting system is the future for providing uniform and reproducible conclusions.
+It has the added advantage of efficient data collection, which is essential for future outcome studies.
+Following the recent introduction of CAD-RADS, CAC-DRS is a new addition in coronary artery imaging.
+CAC scoring is gaining more attention in recent times due to its strong predictive value in asymptomatic patients with low to intermediate ASCVD risk.
+CAC-DRS improvises on the Agatston scoring system with more relevant categories along with linked treatment guidelines.
 As discussed above, it has both advantages and some limitations.
-We hope it will be widely used in the daily clinical practice due to its simplicity and only in the long run we shall know its effect on improving patient care.
+We hope it will be widely used in daily clinical practice due to its simplicity, and only in the long run shall we know its effect on improving patient care.

 REFERENCES